strata-mvc/strata/docs/routes.md

 ?>
 ~~~

+You can read more on model configuration on the [Models](/docs/models/) page.

 ## On-demand routing and dynamic callbacks

 Quite frequently, you will want to hook into Wordpress using `add_filter` and `add_action`.
 For these hook to refer to your controllers, you will need to generate a dynamic callback to a controller's action.
 You may call the `\Strata\Router\Router` object directly to obtain a callback array.